There are four general types of log events that strongDM creates and stores:

-There are two places that logging can occur: on strongDM's servers and on individual relays.
+There are two places that logging events can be stored: on strongDM's Servers and on individual Gateways/Relays.
 Either or both can be enabled via Settings / Log Encryption & Storage in the strongDM Admin UI.

-The only logging option under strongDM logging is whether or not to enable encryption.
+The only logging option under strongDM logging is whether to use strongDM encryption or encryption with a key that you provide.
 This option is detailed in the Remote Encryption Guide.

 For more information on viewing logs, queries, and captures that are stored by strongDM, visit the Using strongDM Logs guide.

-If you store logs with strongDM, they will be visible in the Admin UI for for varying periods of time depending on the type of log.
+If you choose to store logs with strongDM, they all will be visible in the Admin UI for varying periods of time depending on the type of log.
 For more information about log retention and the more extensive logs available from the CLI, see the Log Retention documentation.

-The Local storage? option lets you choose whether to log to STDOUT, a log file, a TCP port, or a local socket.
+The Local storage? option lets you choose the destination of your local storage: STDOUT, a log file, a TCP port, a local socket, or a syslog.

-- If you choose Stdout, the relay will log to
+- If you choose Stdout, the Gateway/Relay will log to

-STDOUT, and you'll need to ensure that you have the relay process wrapped in a script that will capture that output to redirect to a location of your choosing.
+STDOUT, and you'll need to ensure that you have the Gateway/Relay process wrapped in a script that will capture that output to redirect to a location of your choosing.

-- If you choose Log files, the relay will write logs to
+- If you choose Log files, the Gateway/Relay will write logs to

 - The TCP option lets you specify a host/port combination to send logs.
 You can use this option to send directly to a log aggregator or SIEM that can accept syslog-style log delivery.